 - Frozen blueberries – add the frozen berries directly to the batter from the freezer in place of fresh ones.

 - Frosting – don’t want a streusel topping?
-Add a thin layer of blueberry buttercream frosting, or lemon buttercream.
+Add a thin layer of blueberry buttercream frosting, or lemon buttercream frosting.

 - Gluten-Free – the sourdough starter is made with whole wheat flour.
 However, if you want to make it gluten-free, just swap that for gluten-free whole-grain flour and that’s the only ingredient that needs swapping.